 01. Uruguay 1930 World Cup poster

-We're starting at the very beginning, with the first ever World Cup – held in Uruguay in 1930, when there were only 13 teams participating.
+We're starting at the very beginning, with the first-ever World Cup – held in Uruguay in 1930, when there were only 13 teams participating.
 Although there wasn't a World Cup logo exactly at this stage, the beautiful Art Deco-style poster created a wonderful look for the inaugural event in what would go on to become one of the world's greatest sporting competitions.

 Featuring an absract, stylised image of a goalkeeper making a save, clad in the Uruguay national colours, the poster captures the spirit of the game as well as the aesthetic of the time.

 Two tournaments later, the World Cup made it to France – with another beautifully stylised poster replacing the action shot of Uruguay's offer with a dominant, imposing stance of a footballer conquering the globe.

 Little did the world know of the devastating conflict that would be sweeping through France in the following few years, but here in 1938, notions of victory and world domination were confined to the beautiful game.
 This was the third and final time that a poster represented the tournament rather than a logo.
 Compared to some of the more overt 'national flag' palettes that followed, the use of red, white and blue is much more conceptual and abstract.